briefchase/webserver/README.md

 # Deployment Steps:
 1. Create neccesary firewall rules (for GCP, AWS, or Azure)
 2. Clone this repository onto server
-3. Update & Upgrade, then install docker & docker-compose
+3. Update & Upgrade
+ - 'sudo apt update && upgrade'
-4. Run the following commands:
+4. Run the website
- - sudo chmod 600 traefik/acme.json
- - sudo docker-compose up -d
+ - Refer to makefile for configuration and targets
+ - 'make go'

 # Info:
 This server makes use of: